 EXHIBIT A

+RESOURCES:

+Facilities included under definition of Resources:

+[Description of each Facility]

+Power Supply Agreements referenced by definition of Resources:

+[Description of each PPA, referencing title, date named parties and, where appropriate, identifying the generation facilities underlying supply commitment.]

 CUSTOMER PRODUCT PRICE (Referenced by Section 4.4):

-In estimating the Customer Product Price, Customer shall use the following formula: the sum of (i) the product of (A) the sum of (X) Customer's estimated cost of gas (expressed in $/MMBtu) plus (Y) $____/MMBtu multiplied by (B) the Heat Rate plus (ii) $_____/MWh.
+In estimating the Customer Product Price as to each Facility, Customer shall use the following formula: the sum of (i) the product of (A) the sum of (X) Customer's estimated cost of gas (expressed in $/MMBtu) plus (Y) $____/MMBtu multiplied by (B) the Heat Rate plus (ii) $_____/MWh.
 For purposes hereof, Heat Rate shall mean ______ MMBtu/MWh subject to adjustment pursuant to the following sentence.
 The Parties acknowledge that the Heat Rate specified in the prior formula (a) is subject to change from time to time during the Term based on supporting actual operational data of the Facility, and (b) any supportable change to such Heat Rate shall be communicated by Customer to EPMI in connection with the day-ahead scheduling communications referenced in Article 5.
 Neither the Heat Rate nor the Customer Product Price pertinent to any delivery day can be modified by Customer as to Hourly or Daily Transactions on such delivery day following the pre-scheduling communications of the Parties pursuant to Section 5.2 on the Business Day immediately prior to the delivery day.

+In estimating the Customer Product Price as to each Resource other than a defined Facility, Customer shall use the following formula: _________________

 COMPENSATION STRUCTURES: